McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/taxonomy.en.md

 weight = 6
 +++

-This page shows you how customize your templates to display custom taxonomies on your pages.
+This page explains how to show custom taxonomies on your pages.

-See the official documentation on [how to configure custom taxnomies](https://gohugo.io/content-management/taxonomies/#configure-taxonomies) and [how to use them in your page's front matter](https://gohugo.io/content-management/taxonomies/#assign-terms-to-content).
+For more details, check the official docs on [setting up custom taxonomies](https://gohugo.io/content-management/taxonomies/#configure-taxonomies) and [using them in your content](https://gohugo.io/content-management/taxonomies/#assign-terms-to-content).

-## Standard Behavior
+## Default Behavior

-The Relearn theme displays Hugo's [default taxonomies](https://gohugo.io/content-management/taxonomies/#default-taxonomies) _tag_ and _category_ out of the box.
+The Relearn theme automatically shows Hugo's [default taxonomies](https://gohugo.io/content-management/taxonomies/#default-taxonomies) _tags_ and _categories_ out of the box.

-The _tags_ are displayed at the top of the page in alphabetical order.
+- Tags appear at the top of the page in alphabetical order in form of baggage tags.

-The _categories_ are displayed at the bottom of the page in alphabetical order.
+- Categories appear at the bottom of the page in alphabetical order as a list prefixed with an icon.

-Each item is a link to a taxonomy page displaying all the articles with the given term.
+Each item links to a page showing all articles with that term.

-## Configuration
+## Setting Up Custom Taxonomies

-To add custom taxnomies, you have to configure them in your `hugo.toml` and also have to add the default taxonomies if you want to use them.
+To add custom taxonomies, update your `hugo.toml` file.
+You also have to add the default taxonomies if you want to use them.

 {{< multiconfig file=hugo >}}
 [taxonomies]